toxatoor/nginx/ReadMe.md

 ## lua-ffi

-Example how to use luajit-ffi with nginx, based in libqrencode.
+Example how to use luajit-ffi with nginx, based on libqrencode.
 First, calling shared library functions requires, that this particular library exists in nginx's process memory space.
 This could be done with several ways:

  - using native ffi.load() call;